neumino/neumino.github.io/movies.md

-### Intrusion
+### My Little Pony: A New Generation
-*Released on 2021-09-22, vote average 6.3*
+*Released on 2021-09-23, vote average 8*

-When a husband and wife move to a small town, a home invasion leaves the wife traumatized and suspicious that those around her might not be who they seem.
+Equestria&#39;s divided.
+But a bright-eyed hero believes Earth Ponies, Pegasi and Unicorns should be pals — and, hoof to heart, she’s determined to prove it.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tAJVDe205tY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Pa_PRDVpjSk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>